 The Rector Diabetes Education and Resource Center on the Labette Health campus is such a dream.
-It began when Rhett May was diagnosed with Type 1 diabetes at the age of two.
-His grandparents, Jacque and Kelly Rector of Parsons, were disappointed in the amount and quality of diabetes-related information available to caregivers, educators and others who might be part of Rhett's life.
+It began when Rhett May was diagnosed with type 1 diabetes at the age of 2.
+His grandparents, Jacque and Kelly Rector, of Parsons, were disappointed in the amount and quality of diabetes-related information available to caregivers, educators and others who might be part of Rhett's life.